Originally published September 2015, updated September 2017.

 The other day as I was walking home from work (clearly a time when some of my deepest, most profound thinking is done), I was comparing habits of my schoolmates to my co-workers.
 We’re really lucky to have a different food trucks parked outside the office every day of the week, and there’s a good handful of people who take advantage of the convenience.
 We also have some nearby restaurants, and I know a few coworkers who eat at these places on most days of the week.

-This is the camp that I fall into.
-The Lululemon bag-carrying, packs-lunch-on-most-days sort of people, who jockey for space in the office fridge and sometimes grab another person’s lunch by accident because their Lulu bag is one in a collection of 15+.
-You know you work in Vancouver when… ?
+Then we have the large population of people (and I’m included in this group) who are the lululemon shopper-carrying type.
+We jockey for space in the office fridge and sometimes grab another person’s lunch by accident because their lululemon bag is one in a collection of 15+.
+You know you work in Vancouver when… 🙈

 These days, my office lunches are a whole lot healthier (and in my opinion, a lot more delicious) than the ones I packed myself as a kid.
 Having a food blog helps because I often find myself with leftovers at the end of the weekend, and that’s exactly how today’s recipe was created.